 Forget your age.
 You’re still a genius

-Smart people know how to defy the aging process (click the link if you want to know how).
+Smart people know how to defy the aging process.

 Age.
 Schm-age (“Schm-age…?”).
 Anyway…

 I’ve got a few grey bits developing among my black hair, and at the age of thirty-four I will sometimes joke that I’m senile, like when I go to bed with the door unlocked.

 But science has proven that middle-aged people do not have memory problems, and that for the most part short-term memory is actually better in 40+ year-olds than in teens.

 But here’s the crux.
 Believing that you have a weak mind and a weak memory will actually make you have a weak mind and weak memory.

 The belief is self-fulfilling.

 Scientists scratch their heads over this one.
 They’re not certain why believing you have a bad memory actually gives you a weak memory.
 Their best guess is that people who think they’re too old to have a memory are less likely to practice mental exercises, and therefore will experience cognitive decline.